projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 Knative configures HTTP routes on the istio-ingressgateway.
 Requests are routed by hostname.

-Look up the nodePort for the ingressgateway.
-You should a port value like 30195:
+Look up the nodePort for the ingressgateway; you should see a port value like `30195`.

 ```sh
 INGRESS_PORT=$(kubectl get svc istio-ingressgateway --namespace istio-system --output 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')
 echo $INGRESS_PORT
 ```

-Invoke the function by POSTing to the ingressgateway, passing the hostname and content-type as headers:
+Invoke the function by POSTing to the ingressgateway, passing the hostname and content-type as headers.

 ```sh
 curl http://localhost:$INGRESS_PORT/ -w '\n' \